HerArtistry/herartistry.github.io/_drafts/2015-29-01-CodePredictabilityImprovementFromTheFunctionalWorld.md

 tags: [C#, functional programming]
 ---

-various guidelines, books and blog posts about clean code and readability but there is hardly any guidance on predictability.
+Various guidelines, books and blog posts talk about clean code, readability and maintainability but there is hardly any guidance on predictability.
 There are code predictability signs that overlap with readability but predictability goes beyond whether a method or property has a self-explanatory name.
 To me predictability for methods/properties include: no hidden side effects no nulls returned no exceptions thrown